How to clean your bike

 Of course, it's always worth bearing in mind that if a rider can be dedicated enough to clean their bike after every ride, there's actually very little need to lug around the trusty winter steed in order to keep the summer bike in good condition.

-Whichever bike you choose to ride, a wipe after every ride and weekly deep clean will keep it all running smoothly regardless what the weather throws at you both.
+Whichever bike you choose to ride, a wipe after every ride and weekly deep clean will keep it all running smoothly regardless of what the weather throws at you both.

 What products do I need to clean my bike?

-- Bucket - avoid a hose or jet wash
+Bucket - avoid a hose or jet wash.

-- Sponge or soft bristled brush (no kitchen scourers!)
+Sponge or soft bristled brush (no kitchen scourers!).

-- Gear brush: this has bristles on one end and a serrated plastic on the other, for reaching between the cogs
+Gear brush: this has bristles on one end and a serrated plastic on the other, for reaching between the cogs.

-- Chain cleaning tool if the chain is very dirty
+Chain cleaning tool if the chain is very dirty.

-- Bike cleaner, degreaser and chain lube
+Bike cleaner, degreaser and chain lube.

 Why should I clean my bike?